Glossary (aka RPCV Lingo)

 Peace Corps TraineeSomeone who is currently going through staging or training to be a Peace Corps Volunteer

-Peace Corps TrainingThe training activities over 2-3 months to become a Peace Corps Volunteer; the activities typically include orientation on language, culture, and overview of the assignment
+Peace Corps TrainingThe training activities over 2-3 months to become a Peace Corps Volunteer; the activities typically include orientation on language, culture, customs, safety, and overview of the assignment

 Peace Corps VolunteerSomeone who has completed Peace Corps training and taken the Peace Corps oath to perform volunteer services in the host country